clemenshelm/metybur/README.md

 meteor.call('postChatMessage', inRoom: 'General')
 ```

-Note that you have to choose this syntax, if your Meteor method name collides with a Metyrub method (like `collection` or `subscribe`).
+Note that you have to choose this syntax, if your Meteor method name collides with a Metybur method (like `collection` or `subscribe`).

 ### Logging